Barton Manor, 7 Barton Village Road

 The first known occupant of Barton Manor may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
 Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were both at the east side of St Andrew's parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the earliest censuses.

 In any event, it was certainly Sir John Boyce’s widow, Sarah, who advertised the house for sale in 1759 after her husband’s death:

 A Small HOUSE, remarkable for its healthy and pleasant Situation, with a large Garden planted with the best Wall-Fruit, a Stable, Coach-House, and all Conveniences fit for a Gentleman’s Family

 Enquire of Lady Boyce in Oxford, or John Oliver at Heddington Quarry

-By the time of the 1871 census, the house was occupied by James Hedges, a master butcher, and his wife Emma: they were probably also the owners.
+By the time of the 1871 census, the house was occupied by the master butcher James Hedges and his wife Emma: they were probably also the owners.
 Emma died in 1873, and in 1876 James Hedges married his second wife, Annie Pether Hedges, who had a 12-year-old daughter from her first marriage, Vashti de Montfort Wellborne.
-They had no children.
-The 1911 census shows James Hedges (74), now retired, living with Annie (62) and Vashti (42) in Barton Manor.
+There were no children from this second marriage, and the 1911 census shows James Hedges (74), now retired, living with Annie (62) and his stepdaughter Vashti (42) in Barton Manor.

 Listed Building references: Manor: 1485/53; Garden wall: 1485/53A